 \section{Ballistic transport via Cook's method}

 In this section, we give a criterion, similar to the criterion given in Cook's method \cite{RSVol3}, to show certain states exhibit ballistic transport.
 This lemma gives rigor to the idea that asymptotically free states should exhibit ballistic transport.
 Though this result seems natural, it appears to be absent from the literature.
+In \cite{enss1983asymptotic}, the author proves a similar result only in the strong resolvent sense, which does not imply the strong limit sense that we prove here- see \cite{damanik2024ballistic} for the differences.
+In this section, we will work in more generality than the rest of the paper: we study operators of the form

+acting either on $\ell^2(\bbZ^d)$ or $L^2(\bbR^d)$, in which case $H_0=-\frac{1}{2}\Delta$, for any $d\geq 1$.
+We assume only that $V$ is real-valued and bounded, though, as is typical in scattering theory, one could likely relax this assumption, for instance, to relative $H_0$-boundedness.
 We recall that we say that a state $\psi \in \calH\cap D(Q_j)$ (where $Q_j$ is the $j$th component of the position operator) exhibits ballistic transport in the direction of $\e_j$ if we have that

 exists and is nonzero.
 We also define the momentum operators, $P_j$ which are given by $-i\partial_{x_j}$ on $\bbR^d$ and

 on $\bbZ^d$.

 As above, the wave operator $\Omega$ (when it exists) is defined via the strong limit